 There are some restrictions on the way you can use images from the British Library.
 You may need to clear permissions before you can use them in the way you want.

 You can use the images you order from British Library Imaging Services for personal, non-commercial purposes.
 This includes using them for your own reference or including them in an assignment for school or university.
 It also includes criticism, review and news reporting.
-Unless it’s impractical, you must acknowledge the source of the image.
+Unless it’s impractical, you should acknowledge the source of the image.

 You can apply for permissions from the British Library through our online form.

 The Library will charge a fee for permission to reproduce our collections.
-This will be negotiated on a case by case basis based on our current permission fees schedule.
+This will be negotiated on a case-by-case basis based on our current permission fees schedule.

 When reproducing images from the British Library, you should credit us using the phrase: “By permission of the British Library”.
 The credit should also include the British Library shelfmark or manuscript number.

 Please refer to and comply with the terms and conditions when using Imaging Services.

 Please consider the environment before printing